dwelling-place/dwelling-place/README.md

 # Overview

-A web application to automatically moderate discussions.
+A web application to manage spreadsheets for tracking housing data.

 # Setup